Tyrone McKenzie

-Tyrone McKenzie (born December 11, 1985) is an American football coach and former linebacker.
-He was drafted by the New England Patriots in the third round of the 2009 NFL Draft.
+Tyrone McKenzie (born December 11, 1985) is an American football coach and former linebacker who serves as a defensive assistant and linebackers coach for the Las Vegas Raiders of the National Football League (NFL).
+He recently served as a defensive analyst at North Carolina.
+He was selected by the New England Patriots in the third round of the 2009 NFL draft.
 He debuted for the Tampa Bay Buccaneers in 2010 and also played for the Minnesota Vikings.
-He played college football at South Florida.
+He played college football for the South Florida Bulls.

-Early years
+Early life

 McKenzie attended Riverview High School where he was a first-team All-Hillsborough County selection by the Tampa Tribune and second-team all-county pick by the St. Petersburg Times as a running back.

 College career

 Michigan State

 McKenzie played college football at Michigan State in 2004, playing in 11 games as a true freshman, recording three tackles.

 Iowa State

 McKenzie transferred to Iowa State after the 2004 season.
 After sitting out the 2005 season due to NCAA transferring rules, McKenzie earned second-team All-Big 12 Conference after recording 129 tackles, two sacks, four forced fumbles, and an interception in 12 games.